tc39/proposal-intl-messageformat/README.md

 For example, when formatting `{#open foo=42 bar=$baz}` with `formatToParts({ baz: 13 })`,
 the formatted part's `options` would be `{ foo: '42', bar: 13 }`.
-For options with variable reference values, if the resolved value is an object with a `valueOf()` method that does not return the object itself, the returned value is used.
+For options with variable reference values, if the resolved value is an object with a `valueOf()` method, the returned value is used.
-The `options` are never included for a "close" markup placeholder, as they are only supported for "open" and "standalone".
+The `options` are only supported for "open" and "standalone" markup placeholders and are never included for a "close" markup placeholder.

 ### MessageFunction